habakke/auth-proxy/README.md

 # Authentication proxy

-Authentication proxy used to add SSO authentication support to applications which does not natively support this.
+Authentication proxy used to add authentication to applications which does not natively support it.

+Supported authentication providers:
+* Google Oauth2

 ## Config Google Project

-First things first, we need to create our Google Project and create OAuth2 credentials.
+First things first, we need to create a Google Project and create OAuth2 credentials.

 * Go to Google Cloud Platform
 * Create a new project or select one if you already have it.